 - Rubber base wears off too soon.

-- Tend to be more costly; short warranty doesn’t make up for it.
+- Tend to be more costly; the short warranty doesn’t make up for it.

 - Sharp blades are difficult to clean by hand.

-- Even the Ninja bullets, which are designed to be more compact, are difficult to store at times with their semi large power bases.
+- Even the Ninja bullet blenders, which are designed to be more compact, are difficult to store at times with their semi-large power bases.

 Nutribullet vs Ninja: Which is Better?

-Based on the latter facts, Ninja wins our hearts by a narrow victory, only because we can still see that Nutribullet appliances have their perks that make them unique and useful.
+Based on the latter facts, Ninja wins our hearts by a narrow victory, only because we can still see that Nutribullet appliances have perks that make them unique and useful.
 In fact, for some, a blender from Ninja might be a better choice.
-However, for another they might prefer its competitor.
+However, for another, buyers might prefer their competitors.